Last Updated: January 12, 2023

 You may update or change information related to your account by updating your profile, accessible via the home page once you are logged in, or by sending us an e-mail at email@example.com.

-You may always opt out of receiving future commercial e-mail messages from us or request that your personal information be removed from the Site by e-mailing us at email@example.com.Please be aware that if you opt out of receiving commercial e-mail from us, it may take up to ten (10) business days for us to process your opt-out request, and you may receive commercial e-mail from us during that period.
+You may always opt out of receiving future commercial e-mail messages from us or request that your personal information be removed from the Site by e-mailing us at firstname.lastname@example.org.
+Please be aware that if you opt out of receiving commercial e-mail from us, it may take up to ten (10) business days for us to process your opt-out request, and you may receive commercial e-mail from us during that period.

-Even if you opt out of receiving promotional and marketing material, we may still correspond with you about your existing or past business relationships with us (e.g., any purchase of our products or use of our services, or responses to your requests for information either through the website or other means).
-We may also access and view your information in the course of maintaining and improving our website and our services.
+Even if you opt out of receiving promotional and marketing material, we may still correspond with you about your existing or past business relationships with us (e.g., any purchase of our products or use of our services, or responses to your requests for information either through the Site or other means).
+We may also access and view your information in the course of maintaining and improving our Site and our services.

 You can exercise any of your rights by making a request to us at the contact information provided in the Contact Us section.
 For California residents, please consult the California Privacy Rights section below for your rights and additional considerations.